kej715/DtCyber/NOS2.8.7/README.md

 include the NOS 2.8.7 system itself and the CYBIS subsystem running on it.
 When you click on the link associated with either of these systems, an appropriate browser-based terminal emulator will launch, and you will be invited to login.
-For example, when you click on the link for system `m01` (the NOS 2.8.7 system itself), an ANSI X.364 (DEC VT-100 family) terminal emulator will launch.
+For example, when you click on the link for system `iaf` (the NOS 2.8.7 system itself), an ANSI X.364 (DEC VT-100 family) terminal emulator will launch.
 When you click on the link for `cybis`, a PLATO terminal emulator will launch.